 Challenge number Detail of challenge 1 Gaps in reading ages between groups of pupils can be a barrier to accessing part of the curriculum.
 2 Limited access to adult support via targeted interventions.
-3 Gaps in understanding of basic numeracy skills 4 Varied opportunities to support Social, emotional and Mental Health needs.
+3 Attendance and punctuality gaps can cause a more limited offer.
+4 Varied opportunities to support Social, emotional and Mental Health needs.
 5 Many of our pupil premium children do not have the rich and varied experiences as non-pupil premium children seem to have meaning knowledge of the world and vocabulary acquisition is limited